ashwinkumar12345/ethereum-app1/README.md

 - Setup the provider
 - Provider is the communication layer between the web3 library and Ethereum N/W (Ganache)
 - Provider has a specific set of methods that allow the web3 library to send a request to a local N/W and recieve a request from the N/W
-- web3 will always communicate to an Ethereum N/W through a provider
+- web3 always communicates with an Ethereum N/W through a provider
 - web3 will always expect you to provide a 'provider'
 - Without a provider, web3 will have no idea what N/W to connect to
 - Open the `Inbox.test.js` file and add the provider
-- The provider is connecting to the ganache (local) N/W
+- The provider is connecting to the Ganache (local) N/W
 - To connect to the Rinkeby test N/W, replace the ganache provider with the Rinkeby provider

        const web3 = new Web3(ganache.provider());